Plaza OB/GYN and our Houston OB/GYN physicians identify osteoporosis in its early stages using our reliable bone densitometry procedure.

-To gain better insight into a patient's bones, our OBGYN physicians can perform bone densitometry testing to identify osteopenia or osteoporosis.
+In order to glean better insight into a patient’s bones, our OB/GYN physicians can perform bone densitometry testing to identify conditions like osteopenia or osteoporosis.
 Unlike a typical X-ray machine, radiation exposure during bone densitometry is extremely low, with the entire process taking only minutes to complete depending on the number of sites scanned.
 It involves no injections or invasive procedures, and the patient remains fully clothed.

 Bone Densitometry Using DEXA

 DEXA is the standard X-ray treatment in measuring a patient’s bone mineral density (BMD).
 As women move on to the next phase of their lives after menopause, conditions like osteoporosis may appear as bones lose calcium and experience structural changes.
 To identify if a patient is experiencing or likely to experience osteoporosis, our DEXA treatment method features benefits including:

 - Safe and low radiation Fast and comfortable treatment

 - Easy procedure as patients remain clothed

 - Painless and non-invasive

 Bone density screenings are typically encouraged for women who are post-menopausal.
 Testing is also highly recommended to patients with a history of bone fractures or conditions associated with bone loss.
 As bones lose their strength and become more brittle, chances of osteoporosis may increase.
 Our bone densitometry with DEXA gives us a clear look into your current bone health.

 Unless instructed otherwise by one of our physicians, you can eat normally on the day of the exam but should avoid calcium supplements for at least 24 hours prior to your appointment.
 We also encourage you to wear loose and comfortable clothing.
 Sweat suits and other casual attire without zippers, buttons, grommets, or any metal are preferred.